neurosity/neurosity-sdk-js/README.md

 # NotionJS

-## The Repository

 This repository is where [Neurosity](https://neurosity.co) develops the [Notion](https://neurosity.co) API.
 This source code is available to everyone under the standard [MIT license]
 Thank you for visiting this repository.

-## NotionJS

-This document (the README file) is a hub to give you some information about the NotionJS API.
+This README file is a hub to give you some information about the NotionJS API.
 At a high-level we seek to use NotionJS to provide the following solutions:

 - Universal JavaScript support: Node/Browser/Electron
 - Event-driven multi-client real-time architecture